 - Planting new street trees

-Project updates will continue to be shared with the Clarendon Alliance and surrounding neighborhood community groups.
+Project updates have been shared with the Clarendon Alliance and surrounding neighborhood community groups.

 - January 2018 - Clarendon Circle and Adjacent Improvements Update

 The project's total estimated cost is approximately $6.4 million.
 Funding comes from local commercial and industrial taxes dedicated to transportation as well as developer contributions.